Gearset/gearset-integrations/README.md

 <!-- omit in toc -->
 # gearset-integrations

-This repository provides foundational code snippets for integrating **Gearset** with various external systems, or tools that can be surfaced into Gearset.
+This repository provides foundational code snippets for integrating **Gearset** with various external systems, or tools that can be surfaced in Gearset.
 The examples are intended to demonstrate potential integration approaches and serve as a starting point for customizing Gearset workflows with other tools and services.

 > **Note**: The code snippets in this repository are provided "as-is" under the [Apache 2.0 License](./LICENSE).
 They are **examples only** and should be tailored to fit your specific requirements.
 We accept no responsibility or liability for their use.